On the Easel

 But my favorite studio is under the sky where I get started on most of my paintings.
 The French call this en plein air, meaning in the open air.
 My brother gave me an old easel and it accompanies me around the back roads and hillsides near my home.
 In 2022 I started painting from the bed of our old pickup truck (I saw the Irish artist Elizabeth Cope doing this on the pages of Faire magazine and had to try it).
 I spend the winter months finishing my summer paintings, and creating dreamscapes that are composites of the places I’ve been fortunate to go.
 I work in slow-dry acrylics by Golden Paints and use wide hardware store brushes and Rosemary artist brushes.
 Just love them!

-These in-person workshops will be held in Pomfret, Vermont, at Artistree Community Art Center.
+These in-person classes and workshops will be held in Pomfret, Vermont, at Artistree Community Art Center.

 From my journal